On Point Separation of Bergman Space on Stein Manifolds with Constant Holomorphic Sectional Curvature: Preliminaries

 Assume that $A^2(M)$ is base-point free in the sense that $K_M$ is nowhere zero on $M$.
 We then well define a semi-positive Hermitian $(1, 1)$-form on $M$ by $\omega^B_M=\sqrt{-1}\partial\overline\partial \log k_M(z, \overline z).$ We call $\omega^B_M$ the Bergman form of $M$.
 If it induces a positive definite metric on $M$, then it is a K\"ahler metric and is called the Bergman metric of $M$:

 Bergman space $A^2(M)$ is said to {\it separate points} if for $p_1,p_2\in M$ with $p_1\not =p_2$, there is a holomorphic $n$-form $\phi\in A^2(M)$ such that $\phi(p_1)=0$ but $\phi(p_2)\not =0$.

 We say that $A^2(\O)$ {\it separates holomorphic directions} if for any $p\in M$ and a non-zero $X_p\in T_p^{(1,0)}M$, there is a $\phi\in A^2(M)$ such that $\phi(p)=0$ and $X_p(\phi)(p)\not =0$ in a local holomorphic chart near $p$.
-Here $\phi$ is identified with a holomorphWeic function near $p$ as described above.
+Here $\phi$ is identified with a holomorphic function near $p$ as described above.
 Kobayashi \cite{Ko} proved that the Bergman metric on $M$ is well defined if and only if the Bergman space $A^2(M)$ is base point free and separates holomorphic directions.
 For the Bergman metric to be well-defined, it is not necessary for $A^2(M)$ to separate points; however, this property holds automatically in many cases, such as when $M$ is a bounded domain in $\mathbb{C}^n$.
-Indeed, in this paper, we investigate how curvature conditions influence the point separation property of the Bergman metrics.
+Indeed, in this paper, we investigate how curvature conditions influence the point separation property of the Bergman metric.
+This study is motivated by the authors’ earlier work \cite{HuLi1} on complex manifolds with constant holomorphic sectional curvature for their Bergman metric, in which point separation was assumed.

 We define the infinite dimensional projective space, denoted by $\PP^\infty$, as Here, for any given $x,y\in \ell^2\sm \{0\}$, $x\sim y $ if and only if $x=ky$ for a certain $k\in \CC\sm\{0\}.$ For $x=(x_1,\cdots,x_n,\cdots)\in \ell^2\sm \{0\}$, we write $[x_1,\cdots,x_n,\cdots]$ for its equivalence class in $\PP^\infty$, called the homogeneous coordinate of the equivalence class of $x$. $\PP^m$ is naturally identified as a closed subspace of $\PP^\infty$ by adding zeros to homogeneous coordinates of $\PP^m$.